 Multiple file formats Tif, Tiff for import into GIS high-definition JPEG, 4k video, LIDAR, NDVI and NDRE, Thermal the information using the correct platform such as Iprosurv’s proprietary platform could be shared instantly with multiple stakeholders, insurers, loss adjusters, government organisations, contractors, forestry managers, and owners but to name a few.

-Iprosurv met had an online meeting with the client and agreed the outputs that were required by the client and the time frame which the data had to be delivered to the client and agreeing the method of data delivery, GSD (ground Sampling Distance)
+Iprosurv had an online meeting with the client and agreed the outputs that were required by the client and the time frame which the data had to be delivered to the client and agreeing the method of data delivery, and the agreed level of accuracy GSD (ground Sampling Distance)